amirdy/comment_analyzer/README.md

 # Comment analyzer
-A Deep learning model which detects the comment given for a product is positive or negative !
+This is a sentiment analysis project.
+A Deep learning model which can detect the comment given for a product is positive or negative !

 <ins>[Preview](#preview)</ins>&nbsp;&nbsp;&nbsp;